Yogyakarta International Airport: Rail

-The airport is connected to the rail network by the Yogyakarta International Airport Rail Link, which links the airport to Yogyakarta Railway Station, the city's main station, located 40 km away.
+The airport is connected to the rail network by the Yogyakarta International Airport Rail Link, which links the airport to Yogyakarta railway station, the city's main station, located 40 km away.
 This train service was initially operated with most of its schedules running to Wojo Station and a few extending to Kebumen Station starting in May 2019.
 The train stops at nearly every station along the route.
 When the airport was not yet connected to the railway line, a DAMRI shuttle bus was provided from Wojo Station (the closest station to the airport) to the airport, which is about 4 kilometers away.
 Following the opening of the airport branch line in September 2021, the route was extended to Yogyakarta International Airport.

 By 2025, the Airport Train operates approximately 50 trips daily, with travel times ranging from 35 to 39 minutes.
 The three stations served by the Airport Train are Yogyakarta Station, Wates Station, and Yogyakarta Airport Station.
 The service offers two types of trains: the regular Airport Train and the Airport Train Xpress.
 The regular Airport Train is a subsidized service, making stops at Wates Station, while the Airport Train Xpress is a commercial service that bypasses Wates Station, offering a quicker travel time.

+To anticipate increased passenger mobility, especially on weekends, KAI also operates additional services.
+One of them is a departure schedule at 06:00 WIB, which specifically operates on Fridays, Saturdays, and Sundays to accommodate the surge in both tourists and business travelers.